Links take you to the beginning of the section containing the

 92 Rutilius Rufus convicted of extortion by Romans.
 Marius

 91 Many executed for sorcery in China.
-Wu-di's
+Wu-di's Reign

 91 Tribune Drusus assassinated in Rome.
 Marius